 Description: Wrapper for the specification of the linear (instantenous) velocity model used for depth conversion.
 The linear velocity model can only be used for an <interval> where <top> and <base> are seismic reflectors with specified <travel-time>.
+Linear velocity trends can not be combined with <trend> or <polynomial-trend>.
 The linear velocity model is discussed in some detail in Section 16.

 The trend coefficients in log files are named V0 and k or la, lb, and lb, depending on the choice of <linvel-expansion-type>.
-Linear velocity trends can be combined with <trend>, but this is not recommended.